influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/_index.md

 {{< expand-wrapper >}}
 {{% expand "May adversely affect system performance" %}}

-InfluxData identified 1000 columns as the safe limit for maintaining system performance and stability.
+InfluxData identified 250 columns as the safe limit for maintaining system performance and stability.
 Exceeding this threshold can result in
 [wide schemas](/influxdb/cloud-dedicated/write-data/best-practices/schema-design/#avoid-wide-schemas),
-which can negatively impact performance and resource use, depending on the shape of your schema and data types in the schema.
+which can negatively impact performance and resource use, depending on your queries, the shape of your schema, and data types in the schema.

 {{% /expand %}}
 {{< /expand-wrapper >}}